 Like I stated, they'll likely question her intelligence particularly if she has blonde hair with some work done.
 It's disgusting to think people view others that way, but even those examples are relatively tame.

 Yes they may be sexist and focus mostly on physical traits, but things only get worse from here on out.
 I have yet to touch on the next level of character judgement, and this level is often the surprise that no one expected to happen.

-Do you believe you have the ability to identify a serial killer from a high school teacher or a rapist from a physician?
+Do you have the ability to identify a killer from a high school teacher or a rapist from a physician?

 Imagine meeting someone who looks like a lawyer, is articulate, well-mannered, charismatic, and charming.
 They seem like a fantastic person right?
 Well how would you feel if that same person actually turned out to be a brutal murderer.

 (Side Note: Notice how the description above will make people assume the murderer is most likely male even though that wasn't directly stated.)